 Table 1.
 Years of Education and Age of Entry into Labour Force for 12 Regina Males

-five or six.
-It can be seen though that the relationship between years of schooling and age of entry into the labour force is not perfect.
-Respondent 11, for example, has only 8 years of schooling but did not enter the labour force until age 18.
-In contrast, respondent 5 has 20 years of schooling, but entered the labour force at age 18.
-The scatter diagram provides a quick way of examining the relationship between X and Y
+This difference roughly reflects the age of entry into formal schooling, that is, age five or six.
+It can be seen through that the relationship between years of schooling and age of entry into the labour force is not perfect.
+Respondent 11, for example, has only 8 years of schooling but did not enter the labour force until the age of 18.
+In contrast, respondent 5 has 20 years of schooling but entered the labour force at the age of 18.
+The scatter diagram provides a quick way of examining the relationship between X and Y.

 To get more information about correlation and related concepts, download BYJU’S – The Learning App today!

 What is a correlation of 1?